mGalarnyk/DSE210_Probability_Statistics_Python/README.md

 # DSE210_Probability_Statistics_Python
 Looks best on google chrome.
 Probability and Statistics Using Python: Data Science Masters Course (DSE 210).
 Highly similar to UCSD's "CSE 250B.
-Principles of Artificial Intelligence: Learning Algorithms" course Most of the early portions of the class are worksheet based, but the later portions are mostly in ipython notebook (numpy, sklearn, pandas).
+Principles of Artificial Intelligence: Learning Algorithms" course.
+Most of the early portions of the class are worksheet based, but the later portions are mostly in ipython notebook (numpy, sklearn, pandas).

 ## IPython Notebooks for Assignments (From Newest to Oldest)